How to design slides for virtual presentations

 - What’s the tone that I want to convey?

-All that and more are considerations for in-person and virtual presentations.
-The answer is usually to design for contrast.
+Whether you’re designing slides for virtual or in-person presentations, the answer is usually to design for contrast.

 Contrast is when things on the slide are clearly differentiated.
 It’s a foundation for many other design principles that will be used to bring meaning to the information on the slide.